Last updated on February 5, 2026

 Adventure Awaits | Illustration by Billy Christian

 The adventure mechanic came to Magic with Throne of Eldraine in 2019.
-It rarely shows up outside the plane of Eldraine and branches out to enchantments with Wilds of Eldraine.
-Both sets were designed around popular fairytales that you’ve probably heard of.
-For example, WotC created Embercleave as the Magic universe’s version of Excalibur.
+It's heavily associated with Eldraine and branched out to enchantments with Wilds of Eldraine.
+Both sets were designed around popular fairytales that youโve probably heard of.
+For example, WotC created Embercleave as the Magic universeโs version of Excalibur.
 I think the integration was done really well and made for a fun and interesting set.
-And the flavor of these cards going on an “adventure” goes perfectly with the fairytale theme.
+And the flavor of these cards going on an โadventureโ goes perfectly with the fairytale theme.

-According to the Storm Scale, it is likely.
+Safe to say this is a fairly popular mechanic.
+According to the Storm Scale, it's likely to come back in future Standard sets.
 WotC wants to find the right place for it, though.
-We probably won’t see it very often.
-It’s low on the scale as it is and it seems like Wizards may view the flavor of the mechanic as pretty specific to Eldraine, so they might not give it another go until there’s another space they like for it.
+We probably wonโt see it very often.
+Itโs low on the scale as it is and it seems like Wizards may view the flavor of the mechanic as pretty specific to Eldraine, so they might not give it another go until thereโs another space they like for it.

 Happily Ever After